bokesan/icfp2015/README.md

 ## Usage

-We call out Java version with a bash script that supports the flags from the task specification.
+We call our Java version with a bash script that supports the flags from the task specification.

 There are some additional flags:

-TODO: describe them.
+    -dev true
+    	Enables developer mode, giving status updates on std_out and writing the results into a file in results folder.
+Default is false.
+    -stats true
+        Enables statistics creation, writes results/stats.txt with information about times, points per problem, number of seeds, used solvers and level runs.
+Default is false.
+    -trans "ei!"
+        writes the command sequence needed to perform the power phrase to std_out -l 3
+    	Tells the solver up to which level of complexity the modes should get used, higher level means more complex, longer running solving modes - the maximum in the submission is level 4, minimum is 0.
+Default is maximum value.

 ## Strategy